William Willett: Biography

 Willett was born in Farnham, Surrey, and educated at the Philological School.
 After some commercial experience, he entered his father's building business, Willett Building Services.
 Between them they created a reputation for "Willett built" quality houses in choice parts of London and the south, including Chelsea and Hove, including Derwent House.
 He lived most of his life in Chislehurst, Kent, where, it is said, after riding his horse in Petts Wood near his home early one summer morning and noticing how many blinds were still down, the idea for daylight saving time first occurred to him.

 This was not the first time that the idea of adapting to daylight hours had been mooted, however.
 It was common practice in the ancient world, and in 1784 a light-hearted satire by Benjamin Franklin resulted in resurrecting the idea.
-Although Franklin's suggestion was simply that people should get up earlier in summer, he is often erroneously attributed as the inventor of DST while Willett is often ignored.
+Although Franklin's suggestion was simply that people should get up earlier in summer, he is often erroneously attributed as the inventor of Daylight Saving Time (DST) while Willett is often ignored.
 Modern DST was first proposed by New Zealand entomologist George Vernon Hudson, although many publications incorrectly credit Willett.

-Using his own financial resources, in 1907 William published a pamphlet "The Waste of Daylight".
+Using his own financial resources, in 1907 Willett published a pamphlet "The Waste of Daylight".
 In it he proposed that the clocks should be advanced by 80 minutes in four incremental steps during April and reversed the same way during September.
 The evenings would then remain light for longer, increasing daylight recreation time and also saving £2.5 million in lighting costs.
 He suggested that the clocks should be advanced by 20 minutes at a time at 2 am on successive Sundays in April and be reversed in September.